karthik-d/lesion-characterization-using-cgan/README.md

 - Requirements for setting up **conda environment** are contained in `dep-file-conda.yml`.
 - Requirements for setting up using **pip installations** (not recommended) are contained in `dep-file-pip.txt`.

-## Running experiments for dataset balancing and lesion segmentation
+## Dataset balancing and lesion segmentation

 The dataset balancing analysis and lesion segmentation network is contained in [`notebooks`](./notebooks) as sequentially numbered python notebooks.

-## Running scaling experiments for classification
+## Scaling experiments for classification

 The classification architectures for classifiers are scripted in [`src/classifiers`](./src/classifiers).
 The preprocessing workflow used to prepare the dataset is in [`model-building`](.//model-building).

-- Load the appropriate classifier drive function, say `experiment_effnetb6` in [`src/run.py`](./src/run.py) by importing them.
+- Load the appropriate classifier drive function, say `experiment_effnetb6`, in [`src/run.py`](./src/run.py) by importing them.
 - Set up the data path.
-- Call the driver function in [`src/run.py`](./src/run.py), and execute `python run.py`.
+- Call the driver function in [`src/run.py`](./src/run.py), and execute the script with `python run.py`.

 > [!Note]
-> The dataset will be released during manuscript publication.
+> The proprietary dataset used will be released after the research manuscript is published upon request.